Cerberus (board game): Reception

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "Regardless of the undeniable competence of the execution, one is less than enthusiastic with the flavor of the game.
+If one wishes to play a conventional land combat game, there are dozens on the market."

 In a retrospective review in Issue 25 of Simulacrum, Luc Olivier commented, "In spite of the scale and the strategic dimension of the game, Cerberus is not that much fun to play.
 Yes, the entire planet is accessible and a lot of different troops are available, but the strategies are rather limited. [...]
 As both camps have about the same forces, with slow movement and non lethal combat, the game is painful and hard to win.
 With balanced victory conditions, a draw is the usual result."
 Olivier concluded, "Cerberus has a fascinating theme: conquer a full planet, but the scale, for me, is not optimal: you’ve got a strategic game with an operational pace.
 With weekly turns, fewer units and more powerful weapons, the game would have become more fluid with more strategic opportunities."